Know what kind of costs you may incur

-You should not feel too proud to ask for what you want out of your divorce.
+Don’t be afraid to ask for what you want out of your divorce.
 If you do not say anything, you could end up missing out in the settlement.
-If your partner says no, negotiate.
-Offer to split or share certain assets.
-The less time it takes for you and your ex-spouse to agree, the less time your divorce will require to resolve.
+If your partner says no, negotiate or offer to split or share certain assets.

 You might not enjoy the thought of divorce.
-But you must spend some time thinking about it so you can make plans to improve your post-divorce outcome.
-Pick your strategies carefully, do what you can to improve your financial profile and consider speaking to an attorney for guidance.
+But you must plan your strategies carefully and do what you can to improve your financial profile and prepare yourself for what comes after.